Flood Strengthens Libya's National Fabric, Volunteers Say

 Business people and others with the means have also mobilised in the country's west and the south to help those suffering.

-The International Organization for Migration said on Thursday that more than 43,000 people have been uprooted from the disaster zone.
+The International Organisation for Migration said on Thursday that more than 43,000 people have been uprooted from the disaster zone.

 Appeals to shelter them have spread on social media.